awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 You can configure the device proxy server settings for your Windows WorkSpaces through Group Policy by following the steps in [ Configure device proxy and internet connectivity settings](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/configure-proxy-internet) in the Microsoft documentation\.

-For more information about configuring the proxy settings in the WorkSpaces Windows client application, see [ Proxy Server](https://docs.aws.amazon.com/workspaces/latest/userguide/amazon-workspaces-windows-client.html#windows_proxy_server) in the *Amazon WorkSpaces User Guide*\.
+For more information about configuring the proxy settings in the WorkSpaces Windows client application, see [ Proxy Server](https://docs.aws.amazon.com/workspaces/latest/userguide/amazon-workspaces-windows-client.html#windows_proxy_server) in the *Amazon Workspaces User Guide*\.